-Ensuring the physical and psychological safety of doctors in their workplaces is imperative in order to provide the best care possible to patients.
-To this end, Doctors of BC has taken significant action to improve workplace safety through the Memorandum of Agreement on Physical/Psychological Safety (now referred to as the Physician Health and Safety Agreement).
-Incorporated into the 2019 Physician Master Agreement, this Agreement makes it so that physicians have the opportunity to be included in widespread systemic change to better support physical and psychological health and safety in the workplace.
-It is also the first agreement of its kind in Canada and the first time Doctors of BC has worked with the Ministry of Health, the Health Employers Association of BC, health authorities, and health care related bargaining associations on issues specific to physician safety.
+Ensuring the physical and psychological safety of doctors in their workplaces is imperative to provide the best care possible to patients.
+To this end, Doctors of BC has taken significant action to improve workplace safety through the Memorandum of Agreement on Physical/Psychological Safety, referred to as the Physician Health and Safety Agreement (the PHS Agreement).
+Renewed in the 2022 Physician Master Agreement, the PHS Agreement continues to provide physicians with the opportunity to be included in widespread systemic change to better support physical and psychological health and safety in the workplace.

-A number of regional and provincial projects and activities are underway that seek solutions to creating systemic change and that create opportunities for physicians to raise and provide input into health and safety issues and processes.
-Here is a list by Health Authority:
+Several regional and provincial projects and activities have been completed with many currently underway that seek solutions to creating systemic change and that create opportunities for physicians to raise and provide input into health and safety issues and processes.
+Here are completed and current projects by Health Authority.

 For further information specific to your region, please contact your Regional Advisor and Advocate.